jimmurtha/policies/src/main/md/08-configuration_management_policy.md

    * Removal of default users used during provisioning.
    * Network configuration for system.
    * Data volume encryption settings.
-   * Intrusion detection and virus scanning software installed.
+   * Intrusion detection and virus scanning software installed and active
    * All items listed below in the operating system-specific subsections below.
 6. Once the security team member has verified the new system is correctly configured, the team member must add that system to the Nessus security scanner configuration.
 7. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the Issue with the `Approved` state.

 ### 8.3.1 Provisioning Linux Systems

-1. Linux systems have their baseline security configuration applied via Salt states.
-These baseline Salt states cover:
+1. Linux systems baseline security configuration consist of:
    * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.
    * Stopping and disabling any unnecessary OS services.
-   * Installing and configuring the OSSEC IDS agent.
+   * Installing and configuring IDS agent.
    * Configuring 15-minute session inactivity timeouts.
    * Installing and configuring the ClamAV virus scanner.
    * Installing and configuring the NTP daemon, including ensuring that modifying system time cannot be performed by unprivileged users.